-Producing and onsuming nequality: A Cultural Sociology of the ulturalndustries.
+Producing and Consuming Inequality: A Cultural Sociology of the Cultural Industries.
 Kim Allen, Sam Friedman, Dave O’Brien, and Anamik Saha

 “I’ve been saying that Tarell and I are that kid in the film, and that kid does not grow up to make a piece of art that gets eight Academy Award nominations.
 It’s a dream I never allowed myself to have.
 When we were sitting there, and that dream of winning didn’t come true, I took it off the table.
 But then I had to very quickly get back into that place.”